yohamta/furex/README.md

 # furex
-A simple flexbox-layout library for ebiten
+A simple and extensible UI library with small subset of flexbox-layout which is made to create a game with [Ebiten](https://ebiten.org/)

 ## Simple usage